scalabli/sashay/README.md

 Type **`sashay`** or **`sshy`** from anywhere in your terminal

-Each number represents a specific output:
+Press `[TAB]` to show  completion, each number represents a specific output:

-:bulb: Type `1` to show all available tools.
+:bulb: `1` to show all available tools.
 Type the number corresponding number of a tool which you want to install.

-:bulb: Type `2` to show tools categories
+:bulb: `2` to show tools categories

-:bulb: Type `3` to  update sashay
+:bulb: `3` to  update sashay

-:bulb: Type `4` to know more about sashay
+:bulb: `4` to know more about sashay

-:bulb: Type `x` to exit Sashay
+:bulb: `x` to exit Sashay

+- You can also type the numbers manualy intested of pressing `[TAB]`

 ## Requirements
 * Python **3.8+**